winesbyjeremy/winesbyjeremy.com/_posts/2020-01-04-bevan_cellars_private_tasting.md

 * [**2015 Wildfoote Cabernet Sauvignon**]() ($)
   * Pronounced red fruit with some candied red fruit in there as well.
 It feels a little like a sleeping giant.
 The most feminine of their Cabernets.
 It has an elegance, weight, and finish that is fierce.

+If you buy a bottle of their Cabernet Sauvignon, the tasting is free, which is why I highly recommend visiting if the bottle is not out of your price range.
+Just be sure to confirm the wine lineup before visiting and you'll come back a very happy person.
+Cheers!!